-Here we are, it’s 2018.
+Here we are, it’s 2022.
 We live in an enlightened scientific world.
 You would think that believing Satan is real would be banished to the dustbin of human history.
-Unfortunately, Evangelicals still live in a world where a real Satan is required to explain evil and behaviors deemed to be sin.
-Over the past decade, I have been told by Evangelicals countless times that I am a tool of Satan.
+Unfortunately, Evangelicals still live in a world where a real Satan is required to explain evil and behaviors deemed sinful.
+Over the past fifteen years, I have been told by Evangelicals countless times that I am a tool of Satan.
 How else to explain my deconversion from Christianity?
 Satan made me do it!

 I have long argued that Evangelical doctrine infantilizes church members; that it teaches them they are powerless and weak and in need of constant religious care; that without Jesus they will run headlong into sin and act just like the unwashed, uncircumcised Philistines of the world.
 Hey, don’t tar us worldlings with that brush!
 We’re better than that, and when we aren’t we accept responsibility for our bad behavior; all without God, Jesus, the Holy Spirit, the Bible, Christianity, and preachers.
 Granted, our “sin” lists are much smaller than those of Evangelicals, but we can and do behave in ways that are harmful to others.
 When I harm others, I apologize and, if necessary, make restitution.
 No Satan or “flesh” to blame, no God from whom to ask forgiveness.
 I am to blame, end of story.